-Plasma steady state pharmacokinetics of Megestrol acetate were evaluated in 10 adult, cachectic male patients with acquired immunodeficiency syndrome (AIDS) and an involuntary weight loss greater than 10% of baseline.
-Patients received single oral doses of 800 mg/day of Megestrol acetate oral suspension for 21 days.
+Plasma steady-state pharmacokinetics of Megestrol acetate were evaluated in 10 adult, cachectic male patients with acquired immunodeficiency syndrome (AIDS) and an involuntary weight loss greater than 10% of baseline.
+Patients received single oral doses of 800 mg/day of Megestrol Acetate Oral Suspension, USP for 21 days.
 Plasma concentration data obtained on day 21 were evaluated for up to 48 hours past the last dose.

-Additionally, 24 adult, asymptomatic HIV seropositive male subjects were dosed once daily with 750 mg of Megestrol acetate oral suspension.
+Additionally, 24 adult, asymptomatic HIV seropositive male subjects were dosed once daily with 750 mg of Megestrol Acetate Oral Suspension, USP.
 The treatment was administered for 14 days.
-Mean Cmax and AUC values were 490 (± 238) ng/mL and 6779 (± 3048) hr × ng/mL, respectively.
+Mean Cmax and AUC values were 490 (±238) ng/mL and 6779 (±3048) hr × ng/mL respectively.
 The median Tmax value was three hours.
-The mean Cmin value was 202 (± 101) ng/mL.
-The mean % of fluctuation value was 107 (± 40).
+The mean Cmin value was 202 (±101) ng/mL.
+The mean percent of fluctuation value was 107 (±40).

-The effect of food on the bioavailability of Megestrol acetate oral suspension has not been evaluated.
+The effect of food on the bioavailability of Megestrol Acetate Oral Suspension, USP has not been evaluated.

 DESCRIPTION OF CLINICAL STUDIES

-The clinical efficacy of Megestrol acetate oral suspension was assessed in two clinical trials.
+The clinical efficacy of Megestrol Acetate Oral Suspension, USP was assessed in two clinical trials.
 One was a multicenter, randomized, double-blind, placebo-controlled study comparing Megestrol acetate (MA) at doses of 100 mg, 400 mg, and 800 mg per day versus placebo in AIDS patients with anorexia/cachexia and significant weight loss.
 Of the 270 patients entered on study, 195 met all inclusion/exclusion criteria, had at least two additional post baseline weight measurements over a 12 week period or had one post baseline weight measurement but dropped out for therapeutic failure.
 The percent of patients gaining five or more pounds at maximum weight gain in 12 study weeks was statistically significantly greater for the 800 mg (64%) and 400 mg (57%) MA-treated groups than for the placebo group (24%).
-Mean weight increased from baseline to last evaluation in 12 study weeks in the 800 mg MA-treated group by 7.8 pounds, the 400 mg MA group by 4.2 pounds, the 100 mg MA group by 1.9 pounds and decreased in the placebo group by 1.6 pounds.
-Mean weight changes at 4, 8 and 12 weeks for patients evaluable for efficacy in the two clinical trials are shown graphically.
-Changes in body composition during the 12 study weeks as measured by bioelectrical impedance analysis showed increases in non-water body weight in the MA-treated groups (see CLINICAL STUDIES table).
+Mean weight increased from baseline to last evaluation in 12 study weeks in the 800 mg MA-treated group by 7.8 pounds, the 400 mg MA group by 4.2 pounds, the 100 mg MA group by 1.9 pounds, and decreased in the placebo group by 1.6 pounds.
+Mean weight changes at 4, 8, and 12 weeks for patients evaluable for efficacy in the two clinical trials are shown graphically.
+Changes in body composition during the 12 study weeks as measured by bioelectrical impedance analysis showed increases in non-water body weight in the MA-treated groups (see clinical studies table).
 In addition, edema developed or worsened in only 3 patients.

 In both trials, patients tolerated the drug well and no statistically significant differences were seen between the treatment groups with regard to laboratory abnormalities, new opportunistic infections, lymphocyte counts, T4 counts, T8 counts, or skin reactivity tests (see ADVERSE REACTIONS).